Trusted WordPress tutorials, when you need them most.

 Upon plugin activation, simply visit the Calendar page from the WordPress dashboard.
 Here, switch to the ‘Calendar’ tab and click the ‘Add New’ button.

-This will open a prompt, where you can start by adding a name for the calendar.
+This will open a prompt where you can start by adding a name for the calendar.

-Settings a parent calendar in Sugar Calendar
+Setting a parent calendar in Sugar Calendar

 Finally, click the ‘Publish’ button to store your settings.
 You have now successfully added an event to your calendar.
-For details, see our tutorial on how to create a simple event calendar in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.